Aiojoaei-Daniel/whist/README.md

 > This app was designed to be used on phones, but it also works well on
 > PCs.

-The application helps the user with a quick and easy score notation for the Whist game.
+It helps the user with quick and easy scoring for the Whist game.

 Normally for this game, a sheet of paper is used, a table is drawn and for each round, the score is noted and calculated.
 But the app does these things for users, generating a table based on the number of players and calculating the score for each round.